Homemade Mint Iced Tea

 A very important part of my family’s summer is homemade Mint Iced Tea.
 This sweet, refreshing beverage has evolved over the years by trading sugar for other sweeteners, usually stevia, and more tea bags for strength.
 I learned to make it stronger to allow for lots of ice.
 But the concept is the same…cold, refreshing, and sweet!

-5 family-size tea bags (equivalent to 15 regular size bags)
+- 5 family-size tea bags (equivalent to 15 regular size bags)

-2 sprigs fresh mint
+- 2 sprigs fresh mint

-2 cups of filtered water
+- 2 cups filtered water